 There are also several important things to keep in mind:

 - If you are home on Election Day and have not voted by absentee ballot, you may, if registered, appear at your polling place and vote

-- If you are not registered, the voter registration deadline is 15 days before the election.
+- If you are not registered you may register to vote up until the voter registration deadline, which is 15 days before the election.